 Gabrielle has shared her poetry on open mics and by invitation at local, national and international events for over 20 years.
 Her first collection of poetry "Spoken Medicine" was published in October 2017 by Ginninderra Press.
 Gabrielle is waiting on her second collection to be released late 2020.

 Gabrielle is wholeheartedly inspired by and contributes to creative communities which celebrate diversity, activism, inclusion, kindness and compassion.

 Gabrielle encourages everyone she meets to speak their own medicine – to share the stories of their life journey in whatever forms feel safe, healing, authentic and most useful to them.

 Gabrielle facilitates spoken word poetry workshops, teaches drumming and leads drum circles.
-She has recently been involved in a range of collaborative projects and events including with Unspoken Words; Red Room Poetry; Kind Art Ed; South Coast Writers Centre; and the Tasmanian Poetry Festival.
+Over recent years, she has been involved in a range of collaborative projects and events including with Women's Resource Centre, Bega, Unspoken Words; Red Room Poetry; Kind Art Ed; South Coast Writers Centre; and the Tasmanian Poetry Festival.

 Watch a few videos of Gabrielle's performances here.

 Gabrielle Journey Jones has been passionate about using performance poetry and drumming to raise concerns about social issues for over 20 years.